lu-zero/libbmd/README.md

 Build
 -----

 You need autotools, recent Decklink drivers and library and, optionally, Libav for the test programs.

+    autoreconf -ivf
     ./configure --with-sdkdir=/path/to/the/sdk/include
     make
     make install

 Integration with Libav
 ----------------------